ptahmose/libczi-zeiss/docs/source/pages/czicmd_usage.rst

                     JSON-notation.

   -o,--output OUTPUTFILE
-                    specifies the output-filename.
+                    Specifies the output-filename.
 A suffix will be appended to the name given here depending on the type of the file.

   -p,--plane-coordinate PLANE-COORDINATE